Slant

 • We loved all the responses we got for naming the Hayward Field tower — and Phil’s Phallus Palace was a strong runner up.
 The “weiner” is: The Phildo.
 Come get your Eugene Weekly T-shirt.
-And University of Oregon: Please take note, and also the UO and Nike should rethink possible future designs that bear distinct responses to parts of the anatomy that don’t involve footwear.
+University of Oregon and Nike, please take note — and rethink possible future designs that bear distinct responses to parts of the anatomy that don’t involve footwear.
 You know what they say about people with big footwear?
 Big towers.

 • Lane County Commissioner Jay Bozievich has recently been sporting his #TimberUnity allegiance, so it’s no surprise that he’s against the cap and trade legislation — especially since he reads news stories from climate deniers on the widely discredited Natural News website.
 On Feb.
 23, Bozievich (also known in Slant as “Commish Bozo”) sent out a resolution opposing House Bill 4167 and Senate Bill 1530, bills in the Oregon Legislature that would enact cap and trade.
 It’s ironic because Bozievich has said at past Lane County Board of County Commissioner meetings that he opposes resolutions that are used for “virtue signaling.”
 Then again, it’s not like denying climate change is a virtue.